apache/incubator-devlake-website/docs/Configuration/GitLab.md

 ###### GitLab personal access tokens

-The following permissions are required to collect data from repositories:
+At least one of the following permissions is required to collect data from repositories:

 - `api`
 - `read_api`
-- `read_user`
-- `read_repository`

 You also have to double-check your GitLab user permission settings.